 Introductory course of the global textile and fashion industry; an overview of the textile/apparel design product development process; design principles and elements; quality of the finished product; career opportunities in the fashion industry.
 Offered every semester.

-FTT 150 INTRODUCTION TO FASHION MERCHANDISING
+FTT 150 FASHION MERCHANDISING

 FTT 189 TOPIC COURSE

 Current topics in Fashion and Textile Technology, Lower level.
 Offered occasionally.

 Gain experience in beginning hand-knit design.
 Emphasis on the basic principles of hand knitting, structure and types of hand stitches, traditional and ethnic knit designs, and development of original hand-knit designs.
 Offered occasionally.

 Basic introduction to the production, use, and selection of textiles and textile products; covers fibers, yarns, fabric production, dyeing, printing, finishing, performance characteristics, care, and textile-specific legislation; addresses sustainability and environmental-related issues related to textiles and textile production.
 Offered every semester.

 FTT 208 INTRODUCTION TO FASHION TECHNOLOGIES

 Introduction to and multi-disciplinary hands-on experience with a variety of software programs used in the fashion industry.
 Offered every semester.

 FTT 224 PATTERN DRAFTING AND GRADING FOR INDUSTRY